Enrico Letta: Political career

-In 1999, Letta became Minister of Industry, Commerce and Crafts in the second government of D'Alema; a position that he hold until 2001, serving also in the cabinet of Giuliano Amato.
-During Amato's government he hold the role of Minister of Foreign Trade too.
+In 1999, Letta became Minister of Industry, Commerce and Crafts in the second government of D'Alema; a position that he held until 2001, serving also in the cabinet of Giuliano Amato.
+During Amato's government he held the role of Minister of Foreign Trade too.

 In the 2001 Italian general election, Letta was elected to the Chamber of Deputies as a member of Democracy is Freedom – The Daisy, a newly formed centrist formation to which the Italian People's Party had joined.
-In the following year, he was appointed national responsible for economic policies of The Daisy.
+In the following year, he was appointed national responsible for the economic policies of The Daisy.

 In 2004, Letta was elected member of the European Parliament, with nearly 179,000 votes, within The Olive Tree list, joining the Alliance of Liberals and Democrats for Europe (ALDE) group.
-As MEP he became member of the Committee on Economic and Monetary Affairs.
+As MEP he became a member of the Committee on Economic and Monetary Affairs.
 Letta served also in the committee for relations with the Maghreb countries and the Arab Maghreb Union.

 In 2006, Letta was re-elected to the Chamber of Deputies and was appointed Secretary of the Council of Ministers in the second government of Romano Prodi, thereby succeeding his uncle Gianni Letta who had held the same position in the outgoing cabinet of Silvio Berlusconi.
 In this post, he became the closest advisor of Prime Minister Prodi, becoming one of the most influential politicians within the government.
 However, Prodi's government fell after only two years following tensions within its majority caused by the resignation of the Minister of Justice, Clemente Mastella.
 Following the 2008 Italian general election, which saw a victory of the centre-right, Letta returned the post to his uncle, when the Berlusconi IV Cabinet was sworn in.